Back to School With Allergies: How Your Child’s Symptoms May Affect Their In-School Performance

 If your child has a known food allergy it’s a good idea to speak with their school administrators to inform them of the situation.
 Ask for a tour of the school and some information on how lunches and snacks are prepared so that you—and your child—will feel well prepared and informed even before the first bell rings.
 If you suspect a serious food allergy, the specialists at Allergy & Asthma SpecialistsSM suggest performing a closely monitored allergy skin testing and, if indicated, an oral food challenge provided on-site, to take the worry out of your child’s food allergies.

 For more information on how Allergy & Asthma SpecialistsSM can help treat your child’s allergy symptoms, visit them online.
-To schedule an appointment call 1-800-86-COUGH, or book online by clicking here.This post is a sponsored collaboration between Allergy & Asthma Specialists ℠ and Philadelphia magazine's advertising department.
+To schedule an appointment call 1-800-86-COUGH, or book online by clicking here.This is a paid partnership between Allergy & Asthma Specialists ℠ and Philadelphia Magazine's City/Studio